Gas Regulator Pressure – LPG Gas Pressure Regulator: LPG Gas Fittings and Connections

 Gas Pipe

-A gas pipe, which is a semi-rigid gas hose, runs from the LPG pressure regulator (LPG gas regulator) to the low pressure gas appliances inside your home.
+A gas pipe, which is a semi-rigid gas hose, runs from the LPG gas pressure regulator (LPG gas regulator) to the low pressure gas appliances inside your home.

 This gas pipe generally consists of copper tubing or flexible composite piping.

-The gas pipe needs to be installed correctly and legally, in conjunction with the gas bottle and regulator, for the entire installation to be safe and serviceable.
+The gas pipe needs to be installed correctly and legally, in conjunction with the gas bottle and gas regulator, for the entire installation to be safe and serviceable.

 Licensed Gas Fitter is Required